 As you design a custom home for your family or a major remodel, it’s hard not to think about how the house will sell when it’s time to move on.
 But we think you should keep your own needs at the front of your mind, design a knockout house that fits your needs, and trust that the quality and attractiveness of the home that you build will appeal to buyers down the road.

-As Remodeling magazine’s Cost vs. Value Report demonstrates year after year, almost no remodeling project will return 100 percent or more of what you spend, so it almost never makes sense to undertake a major project solely for the purpose of increasing your home’s resale value.
-Of course, in the shorter term, you should fix what’s broken and refresh what’s dated so that prospective buyers won’t be turned off.
+As Remodeling magazine’s Cost vs. Value Report demonstrates every year, almost no remodeling project will return 100 percent or more of what you spend, so it really doesn’t make sense to invest in a major project solely for the purpose of increasing your home’s resale value.
+Of course, in the shorter term, you should fix what’s broken and refresh what’s outdated so that prospective buyers won’t be turned off.

-At COOPER Design Builders, we believe that the projects we undertake with our clients should be to fit a home to the clients’ lifestyle.
-Investing in an upgrade to your lifestyle, making your home easier to live in and more fun to invite friends over to, will pay back non-monetary dividends for years.
+At COOPER Design Builders, we believe that the projects we undertake with our clients should be to fit a home to the family’s way of living.
+Investing in an upgrade to your lifestyle, making your home easier to live in and more fun to invite friends over to, will pay back nonmonetary dividends for years.

 So if your kitchen is the hub around which your family’s day turns, design it to work that way for you.
-And if you can’t imagine living in Portland, Oregon, without incorporating the outdoors into your lifestyle at home, go ahead and invest in that outdoor kitchen and living space.
+And if you can’t imagine living in Portland without incorporating the outdoors into your lifestyle at home, go ahead and invest in that outdoor kitchen and living space.